Semantic Parsing with Candidate Expressions for Knowledge Base Question Answering: Conclusion

 \section{Conclusion}

 We present a grammar augmented with candidate expressions for semantic parsing on a large KB with a seq2seq PLM.
 Our grammar has a scalable and efficient design that incorporates both various types and many candidate expressions for a large KB.
 The grammar guides a semantic parser to construct compositional structures by using types, and to generate KB elements by using candidate expressions.
 We extend type rules with sub-type inference and union types, and implement constraints of candidate expressions with multiple tries.
-In addition, the proposed mask caching algorithm increased the speed of our constrained decoding method, then search process benefits from the fast decoding speed during inference and weakly-supervised learning.
+In addition, the proposed mask caching algorithm increased the speed of our constrained decoding method.
+The fast decoding speed improves inference efficiency during test time and in weakly-supervised learning.
 We experimented on \kqapro and \overnight, where our semantic parsers are trained with strong supervision and weak supervision.
 Semantic parsing with candidate expressions achieved state-of-the-art accuracies on \kqapro and \overnight.